Table of Contents Show

 2. Exploring The Caverns

-The underground passageways of West Virginia Mountains, Seneca Rocks Caverns, and Smoke Hole Caverns are an opportunity that will leave you with an alien-like world experience of stalactites and stalagmites.
+The underground passageways of Seneca Rocks Caverns, and Smoke Hole Caverns are an opportunity that will leave you with an alien-like world experience of stalactites and stalagmites.
 You can explore the hundred-year-old geological history and see lots of cave-dwelling critters.

 3. The Quaint Hiking

-The Monongahela National Forest in West Virginia Mountains is a popular destination for mountain hiking.
+The Monongahela National Forest is a popular destination for mountain hiking.
 From Seneca Rocks to the Dolly Sods, you will love the picturesque hiking trails of Monongahela National Forest offers for all of you hiking enthusiasts.

 4. Seneca Rocks

-One of the famous natural landmarks attracting many visitors to the West Virginia Mountains is the Seneca Rocks, which rises nearly 900″ above North Fork.
+One of the famous natural landmarks attracting many visitors is the Seneca Rocks, which rises nearly 900″ above North Fork.
 For those who love hiking, you can enjoy an observation platform that rests at an elevation of 700″ on top of the Seneca Rocks.
 Rock climbing lovers can enjoy different rock climbing routes overlooking beautiful panoramic views from the top of the North and South peaks.
 The climb will be worth it.

 5. The Bear Rocks Trail

 One of the well-known barren landscapes in Dolly Sods, this trail is filled with red spruce, boulders, and bogs.
 Numerous hiking trails at the Bear Rocks give you a superb view overlooking the Canaan Valley, which is just a 20-mile drive from Harman to Thomas.
 You can drive through the captivating Canaan Valley State Park, Blackwater Falls State Park, and the Canaan Valley National Wildlife Refuge.